 Proactive news headlines including Allup Silica Ltd, Lithium Power International, Alligator Energy and Cobre Ltd

-- Lithium Power International Ltd (ASX:LPI) has received binding commitments from institutional, sophisticated and professional investors to raise A$25 million via a placement at an issue price of A$0.60 per share.
+- Lithium Power International Ltd LPI has received binding commitments from institutional, sophisticated and professional investors to raise A$25 million via a placement at an issue price of A$0.60 per share.
 Click here

-- Hawsons Iron Ltd (ASX:HIO) has tapped Paul Cassano to lead the Hawsons Iron project team as project director.
+- Hawsons Iron Ltd HIO has tapped Paul Cassano to lead the Hawsons Iron project team as project director.
 Click here

 - Animoca Brands Corporation Ltd has raised US$110 million from the issuance of convertible notes to a small number of institutional investors that included Singapore state-owned sovereign fund Temasek, at a conversion price of A$4.50.
 Click here

-- Alkane Resources Ltd (ASX:ALK) has released updated mineral resource and ore reserve estimates for the Tomingley Gold Project as at June 30, 2022.
+- Alkane Resources Ltd ALK has released updated mineral resource and ore reserve estimates for the Tomingley Gold Project as at June 30, 2022.
 Click here

 About Proactive